aaronstanek/spudlang/README.md

 ```

 The two lines calling for apples were converted into the same units
-and added.
+and added into a single line item.
 Apples and bananas were categorized together as fruit.

+## License

+Spudlang is released using the MIT License.